Using AI to design landing pages

 Step 5: Find graphics

 There’s no easy way to use AI for graphics.
-Although you could ask AI to create one-off graphics, it’s not easy to use AI to generate a set of icon-like graphics and images that match the visual style guide in cohesive, unifying ways.
+Although you could ask AI to create one-off graphics, using AI to generate icon-like graphics and images that match your visual style guide in cohesive, unifying ways is challenging.

 Most likely if you have a visual style guide, you have a collection of approved assets (like a sticker sheet) that you can use.
-The problem is that these graphics, being general for many different use cases, are probably hopelessly cliché.
+The problem is that these graphics, being general for many different use cases, are probably hopelessly cliché (for example, a magnifying glass, an upward trending arrow, a puzzle piece, two gear cogs, a checkmark, and so on).

 - “Use [API Name] to [Action] and [Action].”